 6. I always thought travel agents would cost too much!

 “What is the cost, where is the catch?”
 As an independent traveler, I was convinced there has to be a fee; how will they make money?
 This is the main reason I never talked to a travel agent.
 I was nervous about getting nickel and dimed for everything.
 Once I started working at the travel agency, I realized my worries about this expense was completely false.
-We do change a “processing fee” for booking individual flights as airlines no longer pay us a commission.
-However, travel companies like cruise lines, all-inclusives, Disney, etc. will pay us a “standard fee” called commission.
-The nice part is that these fees have a standard percentage so “biases” do not change what we sell.
-A great example would be my two favorites: Disney Vacations and Cruises.
+We do charge a “processing fee” for booking individual flights as airlines no longer pay us a commission.
+However, travel companies like cruise lines, all-inclusives, Disney, hotel chains, etc. will pay us a “standard fee” called commission so we do not have to charge any type of fee.
+Commission is a standard percentage so “biases” do not change what we sell.
+A great example would be my two favorites: Cruise and Disney.
 I can get the exact same price (and possibly a lower price) than what you see on the website!
-That right, that Disney Vacation or Alaska Cruise that you are overwhelmed with, we can help plan and purchase it for the exact same price as booking on your own.
-That means I can assist with dining reservations, those crazy things called fast passes, and much more.
-I know that seems crazy, but it’s true!
-This is as transparent as it gets and our knowledge/expertise is available to you!
+That's right, the Disney Vacation or Alaska Cruise that you are overwhelmed with, we can help plan and purchase it for the exact same price as booking on your own.
+That means I can assist with dining reservations, room locations, excursions, etc. I know that seems crazy, but it’s true!
+This is as transparent as it gets, and our knowledge/expertise is available to you!

 7. I know what I want, I don’t need a travel agent